Design Technology

 Food Preparation and Nutrition

-Students studying the subject at GCSE follow the OCR Food Preparation and Nutrition specification
+Students studying the subject at GCSE follow the OCR Food and Nutrition specification

 During the course the following topics are covered